 Taste: Starts off quite soft, but after the trademark "delay" it fully reveals its Islay character.

 Peppery finish.
 In the end, it showed the bitter finish I found in other Ardbegs as well.
+It needs time though.

 This is one of the few malts that seems to improve in the months after opening the bottle.